Targeting mediating mechanisms of social disparities with an interventional effects framework, applied to the gender pay gap in Western Germany: Application of the interventional effects framework to the gender pay gap

-In the concrete analysis, the joint density of mediators was specified using factorization based on the working order in Table \ref{8Mediators}.
-Logit models were fitted for binary outcomes and linear models for continuous outcomes.
+In the concrete analysis, the joint distribution of mediators was specified using factorization based on the working order in Table \ref{8Mediators}.
+Logit models were fitted for binary variables and linear models for continuous variables.
 All possible two-way interaction terms among the regressors have been considered in the model-building process for the outcome model and the joint mediator distribution.
 The models were chosen depending on Akaike's model selection criterion. \citet{Daniel2017} suggested drawing several million times from the fitted models to ensure that the results are free of Monte Carlo error to the number of decimal places given.
 This analysis achieved stable results at 300 draws per unit.
 The algorithm was therefore implemented with 300 Monte Carlo runs (i.e., $Z=300$ in Table \ref{Algo}).
 95\% confidence intervals were obtained using the nonparametric bootstrap, with 1000 bootstrap samples (i.e., $B=1000$ in Table \ref{Algo}).

 A side note on the log-transformed outcomes: The g-computation method generates counterfactual datasets with outcomes for each individual, which can be converted back to the original scale \citep[as done, e.g., in][]{Schomaker_2017_GComp}.
-However, since the log transformation of wages is standard in econometric literature and gender pay gap research \citep{Oaxaca1973, Blinder1973, Wooldridge_2010_Econometrics, Mischler2021Verdienstunterschiede, schmitt_stall_2022}, this paper presents results based on log hourly wages to enhance comparability.
+Nevertheless, as the log transformation of wages is standard in econometric literature and gender pay gap research \citep{Oaxaca1973, Blinder1973, Wooldridge_2010_Econometrics, Mischler2021Verdienstunterschiede, schmitt_stall_2022}, this article presents results based on log hourly wages in order to enhance comparability.